SadatAnwar/amazon-search-volume/README.md

 `100 - (% of keyword used to search)` so, if its the first keystroke its `100-0` and if its the complete word its `100 - ((lengthOfKeyword-1)/lengthOfKeyword * 100)` which will be very close to zero, and if the keyword is never found the score is `0`.

 ----

 ### 1. What assumptions did you make?

 The most important assumption is that the auto-complete API will ALWAYS return keywords that users are searching for, for rare keywords, they will appear when we search for the whole string.
-And that also means that if the API does suggest a word, users are not searching for it.
+And that also means that if the API does not suggest a word, users are not searching for it.

 ### 2. How does the algorithm work?